JieminBenn/benjaminlu-work-samples/malloc-segregated-allocator/README.md

 # 64-bit Segregated Free List Allocator

-A 64-bit dynamic memory allocator implemented in C. This project implements a comprehensive memory management system featuring prompt coalescing, segregated free lists, and efficient block splitting.
+A 64-bit dynamic memory allocator implemented in C as part of a systems programming project.
+The allocator supports prompt coalescing, segregated free lists, and block splitting to balance throughput and memory utilization.

 ## Architecture